 What if your account was closed involuntarily?

-Are you searching for a new checking or savings account because your last one was closed by the financial institution?
+Are you searching for a new checking account or savings account because your last one was closed by the financial institution?
 This typically occurs when your account sits dormant for too long.
 Most banks will also close your account if it is overdrawn for an extended period of time.

 So, It’s in your best interest to sort everything out to protect your banking history and avoid being denied for a new account.

 If your account was closed due to unauthorized use, file disputes to recoup your losses.
-But if you account was closed because of an overdrawn balance, make payment arrangements with the bank.
+But if your account was closed because of an overdrawn balance, make payment arrangements with the bank.
 (The latter could also prevent the unpaid balance from going to collections and tarnishing your credit rating).

 Helpful Tips and Tricks